Oltre (album): Recording

 In summer 1988, Baglioni began to compose a new album three years later the release of La vita è adesso.
 First recording sessions were made in the Real World Studios near Bath, under the direction of Celso Valli and Pasquale Mineri, while Peter Gabriel was recording his soundtrack for The Last Temptation of Christ.

+The collaboration with Pasquale Minieri, which would become central to the genesis of the project, had its roots in the immediately preceding years, particularly during the period of the Assolo tour.
+Minieri, who had studied at the conservatory under the guidance of Professor Franco Sbacco — an expert in electronic music — was already working extensively with synthesizers and computers, while also developing a strong passion for early twentieth-century classical music, particularly Stravinsky and Mahler.
+From this background emerged the idea of conceiving sound itself as a compositional element, a continuous search for timbral elaboration made possible by new electronic machines.

+This approach fascinated Baglioni and contributed to the development of a relationship of mutual respect that strengthened during Assolo, initially planned as a single-date show and later expanded into a tour of sixty-five concerts.
+Throughout the tour, the two worked daily to improve the performance, experimenting with new sonic and musical solutions even during the breaks between shows.
+It was in this context that the idea for a new album, profoundly different from the previous ones, began to take shape.

 On Topolino n.
 1703, Baglioni implicitly revealed in an interview that his new album would be entitled A presto.
 Mineri said in an interview:

 [...]
 There is a complicated process if you want to work with Claudio [Baglioni].
 In a very first step, he took me to listen only the instrumental part, but he wrote all short stuffs, lasting about twenty seconds.
 Like... consider...
 120 or 150 bars on the piano, and other 100 on the guitar.
 Very short musical things of twenty seconds, thirty seconds max.
 Then, we continued to choose, among all of these pieces, those we liked and to give them a definition in the various structures of the song.
 I mean: this song of thirty seconds is good for a verse, that for a riff, that for a bridge. [...]
 Then we tried to put togher all of that pieces in all the possible ways, until we came to the phase with the completed songs which were more than twenty (at last we chose only twenty).
 The lyrics phase, due to his way of working, came just at the end and, once the disc was completed from the musical point of view, he wrote all the lyrics three times: he did not like them and trashed them, and he rewrote them again.